n-aggarwal/qac-datafest-2023/readme.md

 <b>The Fine Tuned Image:</b>
 <br />

-Here is a link to a very customizable shiny: (link to localhost).
+Here is a link to a very customizable shiny: [Alluvial-By-State-By-Category-Answered-vs-Unanswered](https://n-aggarwal.shinyapps.io/Alluvial-By-State-By-Category-Answered-vs-Unanswered/).
 This will allow at the state level to see which categories are being not answered most frequently, and building upon that information allow them to allocate resources appropriately.

 # Distribution of Time Spent on Questions